manustalport/ardent/README.md

 ARDENT is installable on Linux and MacOS distributions.

+Note: Alternatively, after cloning this repository, you can simply do a "pip install ." in the root directory (virtual environment recommended).
+Once installed, import ardent as "from ardent import ardent".

 ### Example use
 Follow the steps of the ardent/hands-on_tutorial.ipynb file, that will guide you through the various ARDENT functions.